 The most common types of credit card fraud that can land you in prison for quite some time are:

 For many people, being convicted for credit card fraud means the end of their career.
-A conviction for this type of fraud can ruin your reputation and have a long-lasting negative effect on the quality of your life, which is why it is so vital to seek legal advice from a skilled criminal defense lawyer.
+A conviction for this type of fraud can ruin your reputation and have a long-lasting negative effect on the quality of your life, which is why it is so vital to seek legal advice from a skilled white collar crime lawyer.

 Prosecutors can be ruthless and aggressive, which oftentimes affects their ability to be reasonable, rational, and fair.
 More often than not, only an experienced criminal defense lawyer is able to get the prosecutor to understand the defendant’s personal circumstances or collect sufficient evidence proving the defendant’s innocence.
 Also, it is no less crucial that your criminal defense attorney will conduct an independent investigation to get to the bottom of your case and then present your case to the jury in a way to convince them to drop or dismiss the charges against you.